hci-lab-um/heuristics-for-test-tool-design/Technique-Personas-and-Archetypes.md

 ### Research evidence
 We found that people testing are a much wider and more heterogenous group than meets stereotypes for IT workers.
 We found that tools often were designed for a more narrow and stereotypical group.

+To add to your personas, use these ideas as a "pick and mix" menu:
+- educational background: most of the people who took part had degree or postgraduate qualifications
+      - but 16% did not has a degree
+      - and although some of those with degrees had a software negineering qualification many did not - degrees included arts, humanities, sciences
+      - **Suggestion** include different educational backgrounds in your personas, and don't assume IT or software knowledge
+- work background: many of our participants had previously worked in non IT roles, sometimes in teh domain for the software under test, sometimes not
+      - **Suggestion** include different work expereinces in your personas
+- Training in testing: some testers had had no training at all, others had a range of training, inclduing self-taught, working with expert mentors, and training course
+      - **Suggestion**

 ### When to use this technique
 Unless you have a small number of specific people using the tool, it will **always** be useful to make groupings by persona or archetype to help you identify the range of preferences, perspectives, styles and characteristics that people using the tool may have.

 ### Advantages
-Gain a better understanding of people who will use the toool, while managing that in a small number of representative groups, rather than a myriad of individuals.
+Gain a better understanding of people who will use the tool, while managing that in a small number of representative groups, rather than a myriad of individuals.

 ### Disadvantages
 Takes time to do well.